-If you’re used to making high-value business transactions, then you probably know that if you conduct a transaction worth over $10,000, banks, financial institutions, and other entities, such as casinos, have to file a currency transaction report (CTR).
+If you’re used to making high-value business transactions, you probably know that for transactions over $10,000, banks, financial institutions, and other entities, such as casinos, have to file a Currency Transaction Report (CTR).

 However, while many people know of the CTR, very few understand how it actually works – and how it can impact your taxes if you’re a US person for tax reasons.

-In this blog, I’ll explain the CTR, how the IRS uses it, and how it can affect you.
+In this article, we discuss how the IRS uses CTR, and how it can affect you.

-Keep in mind, however, that this article isn’t official tax advice.
-Instead, it’s meant to give you a better idea of what the CTR is and whether you may need to seek further professional assistance.
+Keep in mind, however, that this isn’t official tax advice.
+It’s meant to give you a better idea of what the CTR is, and whether you may need to seek further professional assistance.

 The Currency Transaction Report Explained

-A currency transaction report (CTR) is a document that financial institutions in the United States have to submit to the Financial Crimes Enforcement Network (FinCEN).
+A CTR is a document that financial institutions in the United States have to submit to the Financial Crimes Enforcement Network (FinCEN).

 FinCEN is a bureau of the US Treasury Department that collects and analyzes data about financial transactions in order to combat financial crimes, namely money laundering and terrorism financing.